hashgraph/hedera-mirror-node/docs/design/hip-631-virtual-address.md

    - If we have only one virtual address (it will be default as well) then it may be possible to delete/disable it.

    - In general it *may not be possible to delete/disable* a virtual address that is the default one *unless before that* we update the default virtual address to be another one.

+3) How far in advance will we know about needing to support very large (e.g. ore than 10) virtual addresses for one account?
+(That is, to implement the
+`/api/v1/accounts/{idOrAliasOrEvmAddress}/virtualAddresses` endpoint.)

+  Uncertain.
+Depends on community usage